 The process of encoding data so no unauthorized persons can read the data.

-Encryption key security upgraded from the default 448-bit security option.
-There are two enhanced security options: 448-bit encryption + password and 448-bit encryption with custom 448-bit key.
+Archive encryption that has been upgraded from the standard security option.
+There are two enhanced security options: Archive key password and custom key.

 The device's public IP address as seen by the CrashPlan.

 A scan that inspects your file selection for any new, changed, or deleted files that real-time file watching may have missed.
 Think of it as CrashPlan's second line of defense for detecting changes to your backup file selection.